Defect Summary Report

 Key | The Jira unique identifier for each defect.
 This helps you quickly locate, reference, and track a specific issue |

-You can also sort any column to view the data in ascending or descending order.
+To sort any column and view the data in ascending or descending order, you can:

 Choose the 🔼 to sort ascending.